Cold, hard cash can be very hard to trace. This makes accounting for cash wages in Income Replacement Benefit (IRB) calculations tricky.

 What this means for you

-If an insured claims to have received cash wages, but has never reported so on an income tax return, it is essential to assess the reasonability of the insured having received the income claimed.
+If an insured claims to have received cash wages which have not previously been reported on an income tax return, it is essential to assess the reasonability of the insured having received the income claimed.

 Follow the steps above, and always keep your eyes open for situations that don’t seem reasonable in the circumstance.
-There will always be outliers, situations that fall outside the norm, but they aren’t as common and may be an indicator that additional investigation is required.
+There will always be outliers, situations that fall outside the norm, but that may just be an indicator that additional investigation is required.

 As always, the team at ADS Forensics would be pleased to talk with you further if you have questions, whether general or about a specific claim.
 You can reach us at firstname.lastname@example.org or 1-800-380-7908 ext ASK (275).